-Please note that remote (online) interviews can be conducted without requiring approval from the Proctors, by applying for permission to the Director of Graduate Studies.
+The oral examination will normally be held in Oxford.
+Please note that the final viva can be conducted online or hybrid by applying for permission to the Director of Graduate Studies.
 Please see the Policy and Guidance on Research Degrees, Annex D, for further information.